-In the present paper, we characterized the challenges of KM in SAW systems, based on findings in literature and experiences gained from the application of our SAW systems BeAware! and CSI to the domain of RTM.
-Based on the identified requirements, we sketched our vision on a tool suite fostering KM in SAW systems, which especially focuses on incorporating the dynamic aspects of evolving environments and user needs.
-Regarding future work, we aim at completing our prototypical implementation of this tool suite, and plan to evaluate the feasibility of our approach in a real-world case study involving control center operators from our demonstrators in the domain of RTM.
+In the present paper, we characterized the challenges of knowledge management in SAW systems, based on findings in literature and experiences gained from the application of our SAW systems BeAware! and CSI to the domain of road traffic management.
+Based on the identified requirements, we sketched our vision on a tool suite fostering knowledge management in SAW systems, which especially focuses on incorporating the dynamic aspects of evolving environments and user needs.
+Regarding future work, we aim at completing our prototypical implementation of this tool suite, and plan to evaluate the feasibility of our approach in a real-world case study involving control center operators from our demonstrators in the domain of traffic management.